CIP's English language certification for university lecturers

 - Do you want to use the TOEPAS for certifying the lecturers at your university?

 In 2009, Centre for Internationalisation and Parallel Language Use (CIP) designed TOEPAS (Test of Oral English Proficiency for Academic Staff), which is an oral English proficiency certification procedure specially designed for the English language uses of university lecturers in English-medium instruction (EMI) courses and programs.

 More than 400 lecturers at the University of Copenhagen and around 100 lecturers at other universities have been assessed with TOEPAS so far.
 In 2015, CIP opened a test center at the University of Nantes, where lecturers from a consortium of six universities are certified.

 The purpose of TOEPAS is two-fold.
 On the one hand, it was designed to identify the lecturers who may need language support to teach EMI courses.
 On the other, TOEPAS raises lecturers’ awareness about their own English language strengths and weaknesses through an extensive written and oral formative feedback report accompanied by a video recording of their own performance.

 What happens during the certification session?

 During each certification session, three lecturers are assessed.
-First, the lecturers engage in a brief warming-up discussion about their professional background and interests.
-Following this discussion, each lecturer delivers a 20 minutes mini-lecture/presentation pertaining to his or her own field of research.
+First, the lecturers engage in a brief warm-up discussion about their professional backgrounds and interests.
+Following this discussion, lecturers take turns to deliver a 20 minute mini-lecture related to the type of courses they usually teach.
 The mini-lecture should be planned in advance, and visual aids (e.g. white board, PowerPoint) may be used during the mini-lecture.
-Following the mini-lecture, the speaker is asked to answer questions from the other participants about the lecture.
+Following the mini-lecture, the lecturer is asked to answer questions from the other two lecturers who take the role of students

 The session lasts approximately two and a half hours.
 The session is video-recorded for feedback and assessment purposes, and the recorded videos are immediately stored on a secure server.